UMIACS/umobj/README.md

 <a name="cmpobj"></a>
 ### cmpobj

 Use ```cmpobj``` to check the md5 sum of a key in a bucket or compare the md5 sums of a local directory to a bucket.
 The key is downloaded in order for the correct md5 hash to be generated.
-Bagit archives can also be verified, which is done by retrieving the manifest and comparing the expected checksums to the ones computed by ech key.
+Bagit archives can also be verified, which is done by retrieving the manifest and comparing the expected checksums to the ones computed by downloading each key.

 ```bash
 % cmpobj mybucket:foo.txt